Blobfolio/refract/README.md

 cd refract

 # Build with Cargo.
 Feel free to add other build flags as desired.
-cargo build \
+cargo build --release
-    --bin refract \
-    -p refract \
-    --release
 ```

 Cargo _will_ handle the entire build process for you, however many of Refract's dependencies have heavy `build.rs` scripts requiring additional system libraries.
 (Who'd have thought image decoders and encoders were complicated?!)

 At a minimum, you'll need up-to-date versions of:

-* Clang
 * Cmake
-* GCC
+* `gcc`/`g++`
 * Git
 * Make
 * NASM
 * Ninja
-* Rust/Cargo
+* Rust (>= `1.59`)/Cargo

 GTK is a whole other monster, requiring the `-dev` packages for (at least) ATK, Cairo, GDK, GLIB, GTK, Pango, and Pixbuf.
 Thankfully, many distributions offer meta packages to make GTK dependency resolution easier.
-On Debian Buster, for example, installing `librust-gtk-dev` and `librust-gdk-dev` should just about cover everything.
+On Debian Bullseye, for example, installing `librust-gtk-dev` and `librust-gdk-dev` should just about cover everything.

-This list is (probably) non-exhaustive.
-If you find you need something else to build on your system, please open a ticket so the list can be updated!

-Likewise, if you try building on Mac, please let us know how it goes!
+[This post](https://github.com/Blobfolio/refract/issues/3#issuecomment-1086924244) provides a good breakdown of how to set up a minimal Docker build environment for Refract.

+If you end up building Refract on a non-Debian system — Red Hat, MacOS, etc. — please let us know what that setup looked like so we can update the docs!
+Users of those systems will no doubt appreciate it. :)